GyulyVGC/sniffnet/README.md

 If you appreciate Sniffnet, [sponsor the project](https://github.com/sponsors/GyulyVGC) to support its [growth](https://github.com/GyulyVGC/sniffnet/blob/main/ROADMAP.md).

+For sponsorship inquiries, feel free to reach out at `sponsor@sniffnet.app`.

 A special shout-out to these awesome organizations and folks who are sponsoring Sniffnet:</i>

 <table><tr><td>